mtwebit/Tasker/README.md

 Tasker will create a hidden Task page below $page and save all this data into it.

 ### Executing a task
-Tasker can execute tasks using its Javascript frontend, LazyCron or host-based tools like Unix cron.
+Tasker can execute tasks using its Javascript frontend (TaskerAdmin), LazyCron or host-based tools like Unix cron.
-It calculates the remaining execution time, sets the timeout value and calls the specified function.
+It selects the next task that is ready to run, calculates the remaining execution time, sets the timeout value and calls the specified function.
 ```php
 $class->{$method}($dictPage, $taskData, $params);
 ```